-Yesterday we worked on developing a general idea of our novels, so today, let’s focus specifically on the beginning.
-If your plan is to write a 50K novel (even if there are plans to flesh it out to longer after the first rough draft), your opening is going to run about 12,500 words.
-Roughly 25% of the book.
-If you're doing a half novel, you'll be around 25K words, maybe less if your word count is under 100K.
-Look at your target word count and do the math.
-(And bear in mind this is all general guidelines) Within this opening you’ll find:
+If you're writing a 50,000-word novel (even if there are plans to flesh it out after the first rough draft), your opening is going to run about 12,500 words, or roughly 25% of the book.
+If you're doing a half novel, you'll be around 25,000 words, maybe fewer if your target word count is under 100,000 words.
+And bear in mind these are all general guidelines, not hard-and-fast rules.

-1. A likeable or compelling protagonist
+1. A likable or compelling protagonist

 2. An interesting initial problem to solve